 Also similar to parental responsibilities, the statute permits spouses to enter into a written agreement that allocates “ownership of and responsibility for any companion animals owned by the parties.”
 This type of written agreement is necessary for any party that wants to file a joint petition for simplified dissolution.

 If you have questions about the recent changes to Illinois law with regard to companion animals and divorce, you should speak with a Chicago divorce lawyer about your case.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.